23-22411-072-cpu/Lab3/README.md

 # This is a new local line for rebase test.

-# This is a test line for reset demonstration.
+# This is a new line.
+# A new line added for task7.